 Whenever you handover a standard-size business card to a potential customer the person is likely to add it to the small stack of previously-collected cards.
 You might also have new contacts of a business card holder or an app that could scan your business card.
 Elsewise if these dimensions do not match the generic, your card might end up in the trash just because it doesn’t fit the holder.

 If you hold a business outside the U.S. it’s important to keep in mind the standard size of that region.

-Here are a few standard business card sizes of different countries:
+Here are a few examples of what size is a standard business card of different countries: